 Because the world wants pliable Black children, not powerful ones.

 Growing up, my parents were huge proponents of corporal punishment.
-I’d have a tough time convincing their grandchildren and great-grandchildren that that was ever the case, but back in their parenting prime, they were the quintessential authoritarian parents which meant zero explanations, unlimited rules, and all you can eat ass whoopings.
-There’s no question my parents were about that action, but even they drew the line somewhere, and that was right at the border of harsh and heartless.
+In their parenting prime, they were the quintessential authoritarian pair; zero explanations, unlimited rules, and all-you-can-eat ass whoopings.
+My parents were about that action, but even they drew a line in the sand somewhere, and that was right at the border of harsh and heartless.
 Granted, that didn’t stop them from threatening to send me back to Nigeria for cutting class a couple of times, but when it came to forcing me out on the street to fend for myself, well that just wasn’t an option.

 So the first time a friend told me she was newly homeless after being put out by her mother’s boyfriend, I couldn’t fully understand what she was saying.
 “You mean you can’t go back home?”, I asked her in awe.
-“Well, where does he want you to go?”
-As my friend explained just how on her own she really was, my heart broke into bits.
-In my naïveté, I thought they too were bluffing, just bumping their gums as my parents did.
+“Where does he want you to go?”
+As my friend explained just how on her own she really was, my heart broke.
+In my naïveté I thought, surely her parents were just bluffing; bumping their gums the same way my parents did when mad.
 Surely, she wouldn’t be made homeless by the woman who gave her life, what parent would do a thing like that?
+Right?

-Ultimately, she would be the first of many of our peers to face that same fate.
-Put out on the street one weekend with as much as she could carry, no consideration for her inability to work or provide for herself, rent her own place, or secure a single utility.
+Ultimately, she would be the first of my friends to face that same fate; put out on the streets with as much as she could carry, no consideration for her inability to work or provide for herself, no regard for the worldly war awaiting her.
 My friend dropped out of school shortly thereafter and moved in with a mutual friend of ours, switching gears to focus less on math and science and more on survival.
-Eventually, we lost track, a common occurrence before the invention of social media.
-Whether she became another teen statistic or turned to a life of crime to keep herself afloat, I’ll never know for certain.

-The Black delegation continues to debate whether or not corporal punishment is a good thing or a bad thing, whether or not disrespectful teens are due to housing accommodations.
-The irony is that as adults we preach violence as a very last resort, and that conflict warrants reason and resolution.
+The Black delegation continues to debate whether or not corporal punishment is a good thing or a bad thing, whether or not disrespectful teens are owed housing accommodations.
+The irony is that as adults we preach violence as the very last resort and that conflict calls for reason and resolution.
 But we show our children that violence is an immediate means to an end, that “my way or the highway” is a mantra for maturity.
 And we’ve become so attached to the notion that sparing the rod spoils the child that even the mention of discipline that doesn’t involve physical pain is met with immediate skepticism.

-Oddly enough we associate non-violent discipline and passive parenting with white households when the truth of the matter is that we learned to whip our children from the same people we joke wouldn’t dare whip their own.
-And we didn’t just inherit an eagerness to respond to disobedience with physical violence, we borrowed a distorted correlation between piety and provision, the idea that care and love are earned not given.
+Oddly enough, we associate non-violent discipline with white households, when the truth of the matter is that we learned to whip our children from the same people we joke wouldn’t dare whip their own.
+And we didn’t just inherit an eagerness to respond to disobedience with physical violence, we borrowed a distorted correlation between piety and provision, the idea that care and love are earned, not owed.

 During the Transatlantic Slave Trade, biological parents were under the governance of plantation owners, making them more like caregivers than rights-bearing parents.
-Food, shelter, and clothing were privileges not rights and they were gained through deference and docility.
+Food, shelter, and clothing were earned privileges, and they were gained through deference and docility.
 There were no unearned spots on the plantation, not even for the children.
-If you could talk, you could toil.
-Anyone who struggled with that was quickly shown the road or the rope, whether that person is man, woman, or child.
+If you could talk, you could toil; anyone who struggled with that was quickly shown the road or the rope, whether that person is man, woman, or child.

 If a child being childlike meant they could be whipped or sold or killed, then it was obvious they needed to be stripped of the mental boundlessness that made them childlike.
 By the time we were freed from our chains, we hadn’t just perfected these oppressive parenting methods, but we had convinced ourselves that they were necessary, appropriate even.
 We were no longer under “massas” watchful eye but we raised our children as if doing so for his approval.